sunnysidesounds/epic-web-test-2/jason-r-alexander-README.md

     * Must have user new form
     * Must be able to create, read, update and delete

+* Overview : All CRUD operations are implemented for both the in-memory database as well as the MySQL databases.
+(See the install/setup details) Here’s a list of some of the enhancement requirements I’ve completed.
+I’ve completed 3 out of the 4 enhancements.

+* Setup Details:
+    * ***In-Memory Setup***
+        1. run `yarn` inside the root of the epic-web-test/ directory
+        2. run `yarn start` inside the root in the epic-web-test/ directory
+        3. run `yarn start-service` inside the root in the epic-web-test/ directory
+    * *** Mysql Setup***
+        1. Install mysql `brew install mysql`
+        2. Now create a database and call it _account_manager_
+        3. Next we need to run the sql schema and test data sql.
+To do that we need to run this command from the terminal that creates the schema and inserts test data.
+           `mysql -u <your_username> -p account_manager < /epic-web-test/src/question3/sql/schema_test_data_setup.sql`
+        4. Set environment variables: `../src/question3/scripts/setup_mysql.sh`
+        5. run `yarn start` inside the root in the epic-web-test/ directory
+        6. run `yarn start-service` inside the root in the epic-web-test/ directory

 * Enchanced Feature Requirements:
     * ***Improved User Experience and front-end design***.
 Created modals for new, update and delete.
-        * As I wasn’t familiar with using the ReactJS framework.
-The original design had 2 columns.
-Left column facilitated the list-all accounts, while the right columns showed the different forms (e.g New, Edit, Delete forms) After becoming acclimated to the framework I created a single list view that displays all the user accounts and several modal pop-up dialogs that facilitated the different CRUD-like operations.
+        * The original design had 2 columns.
+Left column facilitated the list-all accounts,while the right columns showed the different forms (e.g New, Edit, Delete forms) After becoming acclimated to the framework I created a csingle list view that displays all the user accounts and several modal pop-up dialogs that facilitated the different CRUD-like operations.
 I also styled the look to reflect some of Epic’s color schema (Black and white)
     * ***Full service implementation***, in-memory is replaced with Mysql Database, if environment variable USE_MYSQL_DB is set to true.
-        * Setup on mysql database:
-            1. Set environment variables: `../src/question3/scripts/setup_mysql.sh`
-            2. Import the schema and data: `mysql -u root -p account_manager < /src/question2/sql/schema_test_data_setup.sql`
-                * TODO: To setup migration functionality with Knexjs, this would remove step 2
+        * Question: What considerations did you make for adding this additional data?
+            * Answer: I created an additional db table called wallet that has a foreign-key constraints on the original account table.
+            This normalizes the data and creates separation of data.
+The current implementation is simplified, but is setup in a way where we can further extend our data model to facilitate further account details.
+        * Question: How would you scale this system to millions of accounts?
+            * Answer: From the architecture point-of-view.
+I’d want a web infrastructure that has a beefy load balancer (or entry point) that can allocate requests quickly to N amount of application servers that would run this application.
+I’ve seen this done in combination with AWS to scale out your load across application servers.
+            I’d want to separate out my database reads/writes to separate database instances.
+Using a master / slave paradigm where the master writes and the slaves reads.
+I’d want to implement a caching layer for static content or assets.
+I’d want to implement monitoring tools that would allow me to track users and load in real-time as well a aggregate application and database log files to track down any bottle-knecks.
+            I’d also want a extensive application testing framework using a continuous deployment approach to validate that the application is fully functioning as it should and can easily me modified if any issues do come up.

-    * ***Add searching/filtering functionality to the accounts***, the list view have filter by methods for name, email, birthday and balance
+    * ***Add searching/filtering functionality to the accounts***,
+        * the list view have filter by methods for name, email, birthday and balance

 * Assumptions:
     * name and email are required, birthday is not, balance does not?